Excel Functions Tutorials

 Create Dynamic Chart Using Radio Buttons in Excel (Options Buttons)

-Suppose, we have procurement data of an organisation as below:
+Suppose, we have procurement data of an organization as below:

-We need to make dynamic chart so that if user wants to view the chart based on either Production Volume or Production Cost, he can.
+We need to make a dynamic chart so that if the user wants to view the chart based on either Production Volume or Production Cost, he can.

 - Then we will create two option buttons in excel captioned as ‘Production Volume’ and ‘Production Cost’.

-- We will link the Option buttons to ‘C1’
+- We will link the Options buttons to ‘C1’